-ALLOWED ONLY: Clean, non-asbestos asphalt shingles (do not need to remove the nails) and nails that comes from residential sources and the commercial sources that have residential-like asphalt shingles.
+ALLOWED ONLY: Clean, non-asbestos asphalt shingles (nails or tar paper attached are acceptable) that come from residential sources, or commercial sources that have residential-like asphalt shingles.

-NOT ALLOWED: Tar paper and cellophane strip tabs.
-Commercial roofing that is not residential, such as no membrane roofs, etc. Garbage, scrap metal (tin or aluminum) and other items from the shingles that are getting recycled must be removed or the $44/ton waste disposal fee will be charged for the entire load.
+NOT ALLOWED: Commercial roofing that is not residential, such as no membrane roofs, etc. Garbage, scrap metal (tin or aluminum), cellophane strips, wood sub-roofing materials, and other items from the shingles that are getting recycled, must be removed or the $44/ton waste disposal fee will be charged for the entire load.

 RECOMMENDATION: Before arriving at the Marathon County Solid Waste Department Landfill, be sure all "allowable" shingles and other shingle recycling materials are separated from general waste and recyclables.
 At the landfill drop off area, we have dumpsters for any leftover garbage and recyclables.
 This area is monitored by staff and cameras.
 State law requires all loads be covered before transport.